-• Monitoring - Cedar Creek Associates, Inc. conducted successful Year 1 - Phase III vegetation success monitoring on approximately 804 acres (as shown on Map 1) of eligible reclamation during the summer and fall of 2015, followed by Year 2 monitoring in 2016.
-The combined 2015/2016 monitoring reports have been received and reviewed, and SP has submitted a Phase III Bond Release application and are awaiting the inspection to take place summer 2020.

-Cedar Creek Associates, Inc. conducted successful Year 1 - Phase III vegetation success monitoring on approximately 363 acres of eligible reclamation during the summer and fall of 2018, followed by Year 2 monitoring in 2019.
-The combined 2015/2016 monitoring reports have been received and reviewed, and SP plans to submit a Phase III Bond Release application in 2020.

-• Weed Control - A noxious weed survey was completed for the IIW Mine area in the spring of 2019 to determine the need or level of re-treatment necessary for areas sprayed in 2018 and to identify any new weed infestations.
+- Monitoring Cedar Creek Associates, Inc. conducted successful Year 1 Phase III vegetation success monitoring on approximately 804 acres (as shown on Map 1) of eligible reclamation during the summer and fall of 2015, followed by Year 2 monitoring in 2016.
+The combined 2015/2016 monitoring reports have been received and reviewed, and SP has submitted and received a Phase III Bond Release on the acreage. - Cedar Creek Associates, Inc. conducted successful Year 1 Phase III vegetation success monitoring on approximately 363 acres of eligible reclamation during the summer and fall of 2018, followed by Year 2 monitoring in 2019.
+The combined 2018/2019 monitoring reports have been received and reviewed, and SP has submitted and received a Phase III Bond Release on the acreage. - Weed Control A noxious weed survey was completed for the IIW Mine area in the spring of 2021 to determine the need or level of re-treatment necessary for areas sprayed in 2020 and to identify any new weed infestations.

 Canada thistle was the primary target species in all control areas, with lesser activity directed toward areas of hounds-tongue and whitetop.
 The applied herbicide consisted of a tank mix of Milestone, Activator 90, and Journey, Banvel, or Weedone LV6, dependent on the targeted weed(s).
-Control areas were sprayed in July, and August.
-See the attached 2019 Weed Spray Logs for the locations and quantities sprayed.
+Control areas were sprayed in June, and July.
+See the attached 2021 Weed Spray Logs for the locations and quantities sprayed.

 Spot-spraying was used for targeted weed control, reducing potential impacts to adjacent desirable vegetation.
-The herbicide mix, based on recommendations from the Colorado State Extension Service, was mixed and applied by an contractor, who is a Certified Commercial Applicator.
-The weed control areas will continue to be monitored in 2020 for effectiveness and any necessary retreatment.
+The weed control areas will continue to be monitored in 2022 for effectiveness and any necessary retreatment.

 • Grazing - Cattle (100 cow/calf pairs) were moved onto the Seneca IIW reclaim area in June and moved off by Early September.
-This grazing schedule resulted in a total of 208 AUMs for 2019.
-See attached 2013 Grazing Plan Map for pasture locations (areas grazed in 2019 are the same as those shown on the 2013 map).
+This grazing schedule resulted in a total of 208 AUMs for 2021.
+See attached 2013 Grazing Plan Map for pasture locations (areas grazed in 2021 are the same as those shown on the 2013 map).